Impacts of Collaborative Learning in STEM (2020-2021)

 Summer 2020 – Spring 2021

+This project team was originally part of the Education & Human Development theme of Bass Connections, which ended in 2022.
 See earlier related team, Collaborative Learning in STEM: Impacts on Student Motivation, Retention and Self-efficacy (2019-2020).

 Image: First-year engineering students tackle a service project during their EGR101L course, by Jared Lazarus/Duke University

 - Elizabeth Bucholz, Pratt School of Engineering-Biomedical Engineering